Mixed spin-boson coupling for qubit readout with suppressed residual shot-noise dephasing: Circuit realizations of mixed-coupling

 \subsection{Cooper pair transistor}

-Our first example is a minimal circuit implementation of the mixed-coupling Hamiltonian shown in Fig.~\ref{fig:CPT_circuit_and_results}(a).
-In the Cooper-pair box limit, the qubit-resonator coupling in this circuit contains the two terms in Eq.~(\ref{eq:coupling}), see also Appendix~\ref{app:cpt} for the full derivation and the complete expression.
+Our first circuit implementation of the mixed-coupling Hamiltonian is shown in Fig.~\ref{fig:CPT_circuit_and_results}(a).
+In the Cooper-pair box limit, the qubit-resonator coupling in this circuit contains the two terms in Eq.~(\ref{eq:coupling}), see also Appendix~\ref{app:cpt-derivation} for the full derivation and the complete expression.
 Thus, we obtain the Hamiltonian